Shubebs/CMPE-431-pROJECT/README.md

 Commit 4: The program is not behaving as intended, I will rectify the error and recommit.
 Commit 5: Finally rectified the error, I used = 0 intead of == 0.
-Commit 6: I Added basic string parsing for client commands
+Commit 6: I Added basic string parsing for client commands Commit 7: Implement USER command with authentication check and it ran well